Thermospore/temp-quartz-test/content/1-G Sailor Tribe - Secret Mine.md

 ---
 hold ➚ on entry (I guess more like → for [[Max%]])

 This level contains two stacks of two boxes.
 The only other level in the game with a stack like this is [[2-2 Chase the Choo Choo Train|Chase the Choo-Choo Train]].
-It's possible to break these stacks with a single jump and stomp, instead of jumping on top of the stack, then jumping again to stomp.
+It's possible to break these stacks with a single jump and stomp ([video](https://youtu.be/ix4OKKu06uI&t=78)), instead of first jumping on top of the stack then jumping again to stomp.
+If done correctly, it's slightly faster.
 It's easier to do if Croc's facing direction is adjusted to be perpendicular to his movement direction, so there's no risk of a ledge grab.
-If done correctly, it's slightly faster. ([video](https://youtu.be/ix4OKKu06uI?si=rTkI4pBAV4UxSH50&t=78))
+Also, if you only hold the stomp through the first box, you can readjust and grab the ones from the higher box in midair if you were off-center ([video](https://youtu.be/ix4OKKu06uI&t=10))

+FIXME:
+- generalize that double stack box stuff to a dedicated note on boxes / crates, and link to it from this note + [[2-2 Chase the Choo Choo Train|Chase the Choo-Choo Train]]
+- also in that box note, investigate if it is faster to stomp all the way to the ground like [[limbus]] does ([video](https://youtu.be/ix4OKKu06uI&t=101)), or do it like [[Thermospore]] etc do ([video](https://youtu.be/XKoU4jYjFtE&t=33))

 if only you could clip into the cage to grab the [[Jigsaw Piece]] early... (many attempts have been made)